-- The emotional feeling (e.g. sad, happy, angry) - Where we feel this in our bodies (e.g. butterflies in our tummy, jittery feeling, worry headache, fidgety, needing a wee) - How we behave as a result of that emotion (e.g. cry, laugh, storm off, ignore someone) Now pick one or two emotions and think about them in the above terms.
+- The emotional feeling (e.g. sad, happy, angry). - Where we feel this in our bodies (e.g. butterflies in our tummy, jittery feeling, tension headache, fidgety). - How we behave as a result of that emotion (e.g. cry, laugh, storm off, ignore someone).

+Now pick one or two emotions and think about them in the above terms.
 Explore all the different physical feelings and behaviours that might occur in you (or a hypothetical person if this is easier) to go with that particular emotion.

-Reassure the young person that the experience of emotions and how they make us feel is human - and by understanding emotions we empower ourselves to have more control over what we do when we feel strong emotions.
-Bodily reactions Sometimes we notice the feeling first; or sometimes we notice a reaction within our body.
+Reassure the young person that the experience of emotions and how they make us feel is human - and by understanding emotions we empower ourselves to respond rather than react.

+Bodily reactions

+Sometimes we notice the feeling first; or sometimes we notice a reaction within our body.